-- My dad also made the feeder.
-The feeder is made of wood and PVC.
+- This feeder is made of wood and PVC.
 We wanted something that the cows could stand at and enjoy a variety of feeds without losing much on the ground (see how clean the ground is?!)
-We couldn’t find a store-bought one that worked, because they are all designed for horses or for round bales.
+We couldn’t find a store-bought style that worked, because they are all designed for horses or for round bales.
 My dad came up with the idea for the PVC, thinking it would “flex” a little and be easy for the cows to eat through and never get hurt.

-OUTDOOR HAY FEEDER
+OUTDOOR HAY FEEDER #3:

 Works well for pasture feeding, too (keeps hay off ground and avoids weed seed getting onto ground).

 About the BARN in the first photo: My dad built this barn from logs on our property and local plywood.
 We then stained the barn on the outside for weatherproofing and Dad put a metal roof on top.
 It is approximately 12 feet deep and 24 feet long.
 It is nearly indestructible. :) (Now that we have our own farm, this has become fancy beef cow housing.)

 About the STALLS: My husband spaces freestalls for Jerseys at 42 inches wide (from center of bar to center of bar) and the end rail (another log from the farm) at 6.5 feet from the wall to the inside of the curb.
 The freestalls are a “lunge” style and cows do not get stuck in them.
 The bar across the top is to prevent them from going to the bathroom in their stall by making them step back when they stand up.
 It is out about 12-16 inches depending on herd.
 You can do all sorts of bedding, but a sandy or dirt base with shavings on top is what we chose for the summertime, and was something cheaply available to us.
 You can add straw in the winter for warmth in cold climates.
 Click here for detailed information on building freestalls:DIY FREESTALL DESIGN